The Insurance Industry Charitable Foundation - London Division

 Examples of Funded Projects

-Key4Life (2024): £7,500+ for Through the Gate Scheme supporting young men transitioning from HMP Thameside prison.
-Over 80 young men have graduated from employability programs since 2017 partnership began, with many securing employment and some becoming certified mentors.
+Key4Life: Grant for Through the Gate Scheme supporting young men transitioning from HMP Thameside prison.
+Over 80 young men have graduated from employability programmes since 2017 partnership began, with many securing employment and some becoming certified mentors.
+A total of 21 young men have taken part in the programme at HMP Thameside.

-Spartans Community Foundation (2021): £7,500 for SpheroSports robotics technology introducing learners to STEM education in fun, collaborative ways.
+Spartans Community Foundation: £7,500 for SpheroSports robotics technology introducing learners to STEM education in fun, collaborative ways.

-ReachOut (2024): Funded after-school program across 5 Manchester schools, running 12 projects led by trained Project Leaders and volunteer mentors to build academic and social confidence.
+ReachOut: Funded after-school programme across 5 Manchester schools, running 12 projects led by trained Project Leaders and volunteer mentors to build academic and social confidence.

 Strategic Considerations